 Accounts receivable, net includes accounts receivable reduced by an allowance for bill adjustments and uncollectible accounts.
 The allowance for bill adjustments and uncollectible accounts is based on historical experience as well as any known trends or uncertainties related to customer billing and account collectibility.
-Allowances for uncollectible accounts are charged off when it is determined that the counterparty will be unable to pay based on the contractual terms of the receivables.
 Receivables are generally written off against allowances after all reasonable collection efforts are exhausted.